OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadStateMod/ReadStateMod.md

 The `ReadStateMod` command reads all the time series in a StateMod time series file:

 *   Standard time series file (see the [StateMod Input Type Appendix](../../datastore-ref/StateMod/StateMod.md)).
     Single time series can be read by using time series identifier (TSID) commands.
 *   Water rights files can be read and converted to time series, which is useful for visualization, water supply analysis, and to test well right processing.
     Considering all water rights for a location based on the administration number results in a step function of decree over time.
     Monthly and yearly time series use calendar year and a right is active if it is turned on anywhere in the month or year.
     Free water rights (e.g., those having administration numbers > 90000.00000) are treated like other rights and therefore may not impact the results in the current period because the corresponding appropriation date is in the future.
     If processing well rights and multiple years of parcel data are processed, this command executes the same logic as the StateDMI `MergeWellRights` command.
 *   Output (`*.x**`) files, currently only `*.xop` is supported.
     The data type is set to Operational.
 Identifiers that include a period will have the period replaced with an underscore.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Read Time Series***

 The following dialog is used to edit the command and illustrates the syntax of the command for general parameters.